| Home | Greek Workshop |

 He lived in a magnificent palace in Knossos.
 Underneath the palace was a labyrinth, and in this maze lived the monster, the Minotaur.

-The Minotaur enters and acts scary, brandishing horns, roaring
+The Minotaur enters roaring and brandishing horns,

 N5: Years ago Minos’s son was murdered while in Athens.
 As a punishment Minos forced Athens to send 7 maidens and 7 youths to Knossos every 9 years.
 Here they were sent into the labyrinth, where they soon got lost, and the Minotaur killed them one by one, gobbling their flesh until only the bones were left.